joshsuson/personal-website/backend/WARP.md

 3. **Restart backend** to register new content types
 4. **Check `/types/generated/contentTypes.d.ts`** for auto-generated types
+5. **Generate TypeScript types** with `npm run strapi -- ts:generate-types`

+**Important Notes**:
-**Note**: Content types are automatically generated as code files in `/src/api/[content-type]/` but should be created through CLI or admin panel, not by manually editing files.
+- Content types are automatically generated as code files in `/src/api/[content-type]/` but should be created through CLI or admin panel, not by manually editing files
+- **Field Names**: Use camelCase or underscores, avoid hyphens (e.g., `aboutBlurb` not `about-blurb`) for TypeScript compatibility
+- Always regenerate types after creating or modifying content types

 ### Database Schema Changes
 - **Development**: Changes via admin panel auto-migrate